WallStreetMojo

-Create Templates in Excel
+Create Templates In Excel

-Create Excel Templates
+Create Template in Excel Intro

-How to Select Standard Excel Template?
+How To Select Standard Excel Template?

 Create Template Example 1

-It gives you the option to select from some pre-defined options divided by various categories.
-You can choose the one relevant to your requirement and double click on it to use that template.
-Suppose I choose the Academic Calendar (any year) and double-click on it.
+It allows us to select from some predefined options divided by various categories.
+Then, we can choose the one relevant to our requirement and double-click on it to use that template.
+For example, suppose we select the “Academic Calendar” (any year) and double-click on it.

 Create Template Example 1-1